tomhoover/guide-programming-fundamentals-in-python/guide.md

 ## If Statements

-But what if our pypet is not hungry?
+But what if our Pypet is not hungry?
 We need to take into account whether or not the hungry variable is set to `True` or `False`.
 In order to know whether our Pypet is hungry, we are going to use an **if statement**.
 In Python, if statements check to see whether a specific condition (such as whether or not `hungry = True`).
 Take a look at the GIF below to get an idea of what this looks like.

 ![](http://i.imgur.com/Axp2Smt.gif)

 If the Pypet is hungry the program will set his hungry variable to `False` and increase his weight.
-If the Pypet is not hungry then it will print `The Pypet is not hungry` in the console.
+If the Pypet is not hungry then it will print `The Pypet is not hungry!` in the console.

 1. Add an if statement inside of your function.